How to Blur Faces in Images using OpenCV in Python

 Blurring and anonymizing faces in images and videos after performing face detection using OpenCV library in Python.

-· 5 min read · Updated may 2023 · Machine Learning · Computer Vision
+· 4 min read · Updated may 2024 · Machine Learning · Computer Vision

 In many cases, you want to upload a video or an image publicly on the Internet, and you may want to anonymize random people shown in that video or image.
-In this tutorial, you will learn how you can blur faces in images and videos using the OpenCV library in Python.
+In this tutorial, you will learn how to blur faces in images and videos using the OpenCV library in Python.

-In order to blur faces shown in images, you need to first detect these faces and their position in the image.
+To blur faces shown in images, you need to first detect these faces and their position in the image.
 Luckily for us, I already wrote a tutorial on face detection, we'll only be using its source code, feel free to check it out for further detail on how the face detection code works.

 RelatedMastering YOLO: Build an Automatic Number Plate Recognition System with OpenCV in Python.

-To get started, installing the required dependencies:
+To get started, install the required dependencies:

 pip3 install opencv-python numpy